Rotorua: the Waimangu Volcanic Valley and fantastic adventures in NZ

 That is New Zealand, with friendly people everywhere.

-New Zealand is a country where you can find nice people everywhere.
+New Zealand is a country full of find nice people.

 Whanganui